 - provide networking opportunities and support your professional goals

-offer cultural and strategic advice to the College on programs, policy and initiatives for Indigenous students and other stakeholders particularly as it impacts learning, teaching and research activities
+offer cultural and strategic advice to the College on programs, policy and initiatives for First Nations students and other stakeholders particularly as it impacts learning, teaching and research activities

-- connect with the Indigenous Leadership and Regional Outreach team to provide consistent and complimentary programs and support
+- connect with the First Nations Leadership team to provide consistent and complimentary programs and support

 - participate, promote or develop initiatives that enhance cultural support and understanding across the College

-Whilst the Indigenous Leadership and Regional Outreach team offer student services, resources and engagement, the CEITE NIP is specifically aligned to CEITE's objectives and disciplines in VET and HE.
+Whilst the First Nations Leadership team offer student services, resources and engagement, the CEITE NIP is specifically aligned to CEITE's objectives and disciplines in VET and HE.

 Students, staff, alumni and members of the broader Aboriginal and Torres Strait Islander Community and key staff members engaging with community and community training are welcome to join.